Stouthart/iBasso-DX340/README.md

 curl -fs https://raw.githubusercontent.com/Stouthart/iBasso-DX340/refs/heads/main/tweak.sh | /bin/sh
 </pre>

-Your device will reboot automatically.
+Your device will automatically reboot.

-Note: adb remount may take 15-30 secs on 1st run, you can safely ignore any output.
+Note: adb remount may take 15-30 secs on first run, you can safely ignore any output.

 Undoing is just as easy:
 <pre>